Analysis | Tucker Carlson is telling his viewers that Democrats see them as terrorists

 “This is not a question of semantics,” he continued.
 “Joe Biden is the president of the United States, not a high school debate coach.
 He controls the largest military and law enforcement agencies in the world.
 He has now declared war, and we have a right to know, specifically and precisely, who exactly he has declared war on.
 Innocent people could be hurt in this war.
 They usually are.
 There could be collateral damage in this war, and the casualties will be Americans.”

-He delineated some metrics the U.S. Army uses to identify white supremacists, picking out ones which might apply universally to his viewership.
+He delineated some metrics the U.S. Army uses to identify white supremacists, picking out ones that might apply universally to his viewership.

 “Let’s say you’re, for example, White but poor and you have trouble accepting the idea that you’re benefiting from some kind of structural advantage,” Carlson said.
 “Well, you’d better shut up about it if you know what’s good for you, because according to the United States Army, the ‘denial of White privilege’ is a classic sign of, yes, white supremacy.
 So no complaining.”